 Paulson had sold TARP to Congress partly as a way to increase lending and help struggling homeowners avoid foreclosure.
 Instead, the program became a “blank check” for propping up a financial industry whose interests conflicted with those of ordinary Americans, says Barofsky, a Democrat.

-The first major TARP outflow was a direct equity injection of $125 billion into nine banks, including Citigroup Inc. (C), Bank of America (BAC) Corp. and JPMorgan Chase & Co.
-(JPM) The Treasury imposed few restrictions on how the money could be used, Barofsky says.
-Before long, TARP funding bailed out General Motors Corp. and Chrysler Corp. as well as American International Group Inc. (AIG)
+The first major TARP outflow was a direct equity injection of $125 billion into nine banks, including Citigroup Inc. (C:US), Bank of America (BAC:US) Corp. and JPMorgan Chase & Co.
+(JPM:US) The Treasury imposed few restrictions on how the money could be used, Barofsky says.
+Before long, TARP funding bailed out General Motors Corp. and Chrysler Corp. as well as American International Group Inc. (AIG:US)

 “Not exactly what Congress had envisioned,” Barofsky says.